code4kunal/java-machine-task/README.md

-# java-machine-task
+# Java-Machine-Task
-##Simulating real world scenario with dynamic decision trees.
+# Simulating real world scenario with dynamic decision trees.

-##Problem Statement:
+# Problem Statement:
 Let a hypothetical ongoing cricket game in which Jaspreet Bumrah is on strike and MS Dhoni is on Non strike.

 Next line up of batting is -